-Senate near Kavanaugh approval after epic struggle
+Senate confirms Brett Kavanaugh as next US Supreme Court Justice after epic struggle

 Related Content

-- Senate near Kavanaugh approval after epic struggle
+- Senate confirms Brett Kavanaugh as next US Supreme Court Justice after epic struggle

 - Brett Kavanaugh's Supreme Court nomination headed to full Senate

-Note: UPDATE (3:04 p.m.) - The Senate confirms Brett Kavanaugh as a Supreme Court justice with a 50-48 vote.